Dentbird OpenAPI Documentation

 Request for Authorization Code: The client requests the authorization code, including the

-.
-At this time, the transformation method (S256) is passed as thecode_challenge_method
+code_challenge.
+At this time, the transformation method (S256) is passed as thecode_challenge_methodparameter.

 Request for Access Token: After receiving the authorization code, the client sends the original